 Ad c.
 Long-term incentive

-In 2015 the previous phantom share plan has been replaced by a performance share plan.
+Executive Board members participate in a performance share plan.
 The performance shares are conditionally awarded subject to performance testing after three years.
-The number of performance shares at grant date is calculated by dividing the award value by the average closing price of BAM Group shares on Euronext Amsterdam based on the five-days average closing price after AGM.
+The number of performance shares at award date is calculated by dividing the award value by the average closing price of BAM Group shares on Euronext Amsterdam based on the five-day average closing price after AGM.
 The maximum value at the moment of vesting of the LTI is capped at 2.5 times the award value in order to avoid inappropriate payouts.

-There are two financial performance measures, being total shareholder return and ROCE and one non-financial measure related to sustainability.
-Realised performance results in a vesting percentage for each of the three (3) performance targets, each determining one third of the vesting of the conditionally granted shares.
+There are two financial performance measures, being total shareholder return and ROCE and one non-financial measure, being CDP ranking.
+Realised performance results in a vesting percentage for each of the three performance targets, each determining one third of the vesting of the conditionally granted shares.
 The TSR measure will also operate as a ‘circuit breaker’ for the vesting part linked to the other two criteria.
 When BAM Group ranks at the bottom two places of the TSR peer group, the other parts will not pay out regardless of the performance in this area.

-Minimum share ownership requirements; for the CEO this amounts to 100 per cent of base salary and for the other members of the Executive Board this amounts to 75 per cent of base salary.
+Minimum share ownership requirements: for the CEO this amounts to hundred per cent of fixed remuneration and for the other members of the Executive Board this amounts to 75 per cent of fixed remuneration.
 In accordance with the code the three-year vesting period will be followed by a two-year lock-up period.
-Participants are not allowed to divest any shareholding until the two year lock-up period has lapsed and the above minimum share ownership requirements are met, with the exception of any sale of shares during the lock-up period required to meet any tax obligations and social security premiums (including any other duties and levies) as a consequence of this performance share plan.
+Participants are not allowed to divest any shareholding until the two-year lock-up period has lapsed and the above minimum share ownership requirements are met, with the exception of any sale of shares during the lock-up period required to meet any tax obligations and social security premiums (including any other duties and levies) as a consequence of this performance share plan.

 TSR is defined as the share price increase, including dividends.
-TSR is measured over a three (3) year period based on a three (3) month average period before grant and vesting date.
+TSR is measured over a three-year period based on a three-month average period before award and vesting date.
 The relative position within the peer group determines the vesting percentage.
 The TSR peer group comprises of Balfour Beatty, Boskalis, Carillion, Heijmans, Hochtief, Eiffage, Skanska, Strabag, Vinci, YIT (and BAM).
 The composition of the TSR peer group is being evaluated on a periodic basis, among other things, in light of corporate events.

-In case of announcement of a public offer for shares in the Company as referred to in Article 5 of the Takeover Decree (Besluit openbare biedingen Wft), the provisions of Article 2:135 (7) of the Civil Code shall apply.
-In accordance with this article, the company (based upon a resolution of the Supervisory Board, following a proposal of the Remuneration Committee) is entitled to reclaim from a member of the Executive Board payment in kind or in cash of any increase in value referred to therein.
+In case of announcement of a public offer for shares in the company as referred to in Article 5 of the Takeover Decree (Besluit openbare biedingen Wft), the provisions of Article 2:135 (7) of the Civil Code shall apply.
+In accordance with this article, the company (based upon a resolution of the Supervisory Board, following a proposal of the Remuneration Committee) will reclaim from a member of the Executive Board payment in kind or in cash of any increase in value referred to therein.

 As for all the other employees, the Group has a competitive package of secondary conditions of employment for the members of the Executive Board.
 This package includes such matters as healthcare and disability insurance, personal accident insurance, a car scheme and reimbursement of personal expenses.
 The Group does not give loans, warrants and the like to members of the Executive Board or to other employees, except for the arrangements set out below.

 Members of the Executive Board are appointed for a period of four years.
-The employment agreement of Mr R.P. van Wingerden has been entered into for an indefinite period.
-The employment agreement of Mrs T. Menssen and the management services agreement of Mr E.J.
-Bax have been entered into for a period of four years.
 The members of the Executive Board have a notice period of six months for the company and three months for the members.
 The company regards a notice period of three months suitable for a member of the Executive Board.

 The relationship between the members of the Executive Board and the company changed as of 1 January 2013 with the introduction of the Management and Supervision (Public and Private Companies) Act (Wet bestuur en toezicht).
 As such, the employment relationship between new members of the Executive Board and the company will not be classified as a contract of employment.
-As of the above-mentioned date new Executive Board members are being appointed by means of a management services agreement.
+As of the above-mentioned date, new Executive Board members are appointed by means of a management services agreement.
 This is the case for Mr Bax with whom a management services agreement has been negotiated.
-It is the intention of the Supervisory Board to also change the current employment contracts of the other members of the Executive Board into management services contracts in the course of 2016.
+In the course of 2016, the employment contracts of the other members of the Executive Board were changed into management services agreements as well.